rajashaker/myrepository/rest-user/Readme.txt

 - JUnit tests for all the controllers, services, database layers are working fine.

-- Ping working fine in deployment version.
-Will check other APIs.
+- APIs are working fine.
+Have tested, verified all the APIs.